erikarg/desafio-tecnico-superticket/README.md

 `docker-compose up -d`

+Run the application:

+`yarn start:dev`

 Test the application at:

 http://localhost:3000

-To run the application:

-`yarn start:dev`

 To run the unit tests: